omkarkalamkar/brow/docs/src/knowledge_base/deployment/deployment.rst

 #. **enabled** : User can opt to disable any node by setting this value to False.Default is True for all nodes.

+#. **domain** : It is the domain name of TMC TANGO device.
+The value is set to "low-tmc".

 #.
 Variables under **global** section

-    #. **domain** : This value is present under global.
-It is the domain name of TMC TANGO device.
-The value is set to "low-tmc".
     #. **subarray_count** : This value is present under global.
 It is the count of subarray.
 Value is set to 1.

 #.
 Variables under **devices_fqdn** section